miraDask/FlashCardsApp/README.md

 # FlashCardsApp

 FlashCardsApp is simple web application for creating flash cards and decks to store them.
-The application is created with Asp .Net with React template.
+The application is created with Asp.Net Core with React.js template.

 ## Table of Contents
 1. [Technology stack](https://github.com/miraDask/FlashCardsApp#technology-stack)